phaserjs/phaser/README.md

 * Loader.progressFloat contains the actual non-rounded progress value, where-as Loader.progress contains a rounded value.
 Use progressFloat if you've > 100 files to load.
 * Groups can now be added to other Groups as children via group.add() and group.addAt()
 * Groups now have an 'alive' property, which can be useful when iterating through child groups with functions like forEachAlive.
+* Added a new Project Template "Full Screen Mobile" which you can find in the resources folder.
+Contains html / css / layout needed for a deployed Phaser game.

 New Examples: